Last updated June 29, 2021

 According to the LegalZoom website, filing the paperwork to start a LLC is as simple as:

-Though all customers follow these three basic steps, the final product each customer receives depends on the type of package purchased.
+Though all customers follow these 3 basic steps, the final product each customer receives depends on the type of package purchased.
 The most popular package is called the Economy package.
-It costs $149+fees and includes: filing of LLC state documents, drafting of a personalized operating agreement, verifying the chosen business name is available, providing a financial account authorization letter, and receiving LLC within approximately 30 business days.
+It costs $149+fees and includes:

 Instead, when it comes to the online legal document templates and services provided by LegalZoom, there is a sweet spot based on a person’s timeline, budget, and paperwork comfort level that will determine if LegalZoom is the right choice.